• Skip to primary navigation

 Up until mid-19th century, dry cleaning looked very different.
 Earlier methods utilized petroleum-based solvents.
 Although highly effective as stain removes, they pose risks to the environment.
 (They also are quite harsh on fabrics as well.)

 Dry cleaning slowly evolved bringing new solvents.
 One of the earlier (and less harmful) solvents is naphtha.
-The dry cleaning industry didn’t stop there.
+The dry-cleaning industry didn’t stop there.
 They continued and continue to adapt.

 Unfortunately, the early dry cleaning history is tainted by its hazardous chemical usage.
 Let’s take a look at the early dry cleaning process.